FACTBOX-What is Zoe's Ark?

 Chad says Zoe's Ark did not have permission to take the children out of the country.
 U.N. officials say almost all of the infants aged 1-10 came from villages on the Chad-Sudan border and had at least one living parent.

 Here are some details about Zoe's Ark, (L'Arche de Zoe).

 * The group was created by a group of French motoring enthusiasts in the wake of the tsunami that devastated parts of Asia on Dec.
 26, 2004.
 They set up four temporary camps in Banda Aceh in Indonesia.

-* The organization has a president, Eric Breteau, and a general secretary and around 50 active volunteers.
+* The organisation has a president, Eric Breteau, and a general secretary and around 50 active volunteers.

 * In April, Zoe's Ark announced a campaign to evacuate 10,000 orphans from Sudan's Darfur region alongside other French charities including Sauver le Darfour (Save Darfur).

-* It said it wanted to place orphaned Darfuri children aged under five in foster care with French families, invoking its right to do so under international law.
+* It said it wanted to place orphaned Darfuri children under the age of 5 in foster care with French families, saying it had a right to do so under international law.

-* The general secretary, Stephanie Lefebvre, told the Le Parisien daily late last month the organization never aimed to have the children in its care adopted, and simply wanted to save them from starvation.
+* The general secretary, Stephanie Lefebvre, told the Le Parisien daily last month the organisation never aimed to have the children in its care adopted, and simply wanted to save them from starvation.

-* A seven-strong team, which included a doctor, a nurse and fire-fighters, was based in Chad.
-Lefebvre said the group sought authorization from French authorities to grant safe passage to the children it intended to bring back to France, so Zoe's Ark could seek the right of asylum for them.
+* A seven-member team, which included a doctor, a nurse and fire-fighters, was based in Chad.
+Lefebvre said the group sought authorisation from French authorities to grant safe passage to the children it intended to bring back to France, so Zoe's Ark could seek the right of asylum for them.